James L. Halford

 Biography

-Jim Halford, an “Energy Lawyer of the Year” as named by Best Lawyers and one of “America’s Leading Lawyers for Business in Energy and Natural Resources” as recognized by Chambers USA, has broad experience in regulatory, contractual and litigation matters involving renewable energy, traditional energy, public utilities, broadband, telecommunications, and land rights.
+Jim Halford, named “Energy Lawyer of the Year” by Best Lawyers in America© and recognized by Chambers USA as one of “America’s Leading Lawyers for Business in Energy and Natural Resources,” regularly works on regulatory, contractual and litigation matters involving traditional energy, renewable energy, public utilities, energy transportation/transmission/distribution, broadband, telecommunications, and property rights.

 Jim’s practice also includes pipeline litigation, including prosecution of injunctive relief and eminent domain actions, as well as defense of surface damage and personal injury claims in state and federal courts.
 He has lobbied the Mississippi Legislature on behalf of local natural gas utilities, interstate natural gas pipeline companies, and telecommunications companies.
 He has chaired a panel on natural gas issues at the National Conference of Regulatory Attorneys.

-He has served on the Firm’s five-person Board of Directors and is the current Chair of the Firm’s Regulatory Department.
-He regularly appears before state and federal courts, local governing boards, and the Mississippi Public Service Commission.
+He has served on the Firm’s five-person Board of Directors and regularly appears before state and federal courts, local governing boards, and the Mississippi Public Service Commission.
+Jim is a board member of the Mississippi Energy Institute.

 Education